Augustus Biography

 Born In: Rome, Italy

-Augustus, also called Octavian, adopted name Gaius Julius Caesar Octavianus, was the founder of the Roman Empire and its first Emperor.
-He first gained prominence after delivering the funeral speech for his grandmother Julia as a young boy and some years later, he was elected to the College of Pontiffs.
-While studying and undergoing his military training in Illyria, he heard of his maternal great-uncle Julius Caesar's assassination.
-Caesar had no legitimate heir under the Roman law and hence had named Octavian as his adopted son and heir, who gladly accepted the will and travelled to Italia to claim his inheritance.
-But he soon realized that the road to inheritance wasn't that simple as Mark Antony, Caesar's old ally and friend had taken hold of Caesar’s assets and the papers.
-After several political alignments, wars and treaties he finally received his due.
-During his reign, the Roman Empire attained Pax Romana (an era of relative peace), a new taxation system, road networks, courier system, the Praetorian Guard and official police and fire-fighting services.
-He led successful conquests of Egypt, Dalmatia, Pannonia, Norcium, and Hispania, and made all the neighboring states his client states.
-One of his biggest achievements was making peace with the Parthian Empire through diplomacy
+Augustus, also called Octavian (adopted name Gaius Julius Caesar Octavianus), was the founder of the Roman Empire and its first emperor.
+He first gained prominence after delivering a funeral speech for his grandmother Julia as a young boy.
+Some years later, he was elected to the College of Pontiffs.
+While studying and undergoing military training in Illyria, he received news of his maternal great-uncle Julius Caesar's assassination.
+Julius Caesar, who had no legitimate heirs under Roman law, named Octavian as his adopted son and heir in his will.
+Accepting the inheritance, Octavian traveled to Italia to claim it.
+However, he soon realized that claiming his position would not be straightforward, as Mark Antony, Caesar's ally and friend, had taken control of Caesar’s assets and papers.
+After several political alignments, wars, and treaties, Octavian consolidated his power and achieved his rightful place as Caesar’s successor.
+During his reign, the Roman Empire entered the period known as Pax Romana (an era of relative peace and stability).
+Augustus implemented a new taxation system, expanded road networks, established an imperial courier system, and created the Praetorian Guard, as well as official police and fire-fighting services.
+He also led successful campaigns in Egypt, Dalmatia, Pannonia, Noricum, and Hispania, and established client states along the Empire’s borders.
+One of his significant achievements was securing peace with the Parthian Empire through diplomacy.

 Quick Facts